Javier Calleja

-Javier Calleja Revilla (born 12 May 1978) is a Spanish retired footballer who played mainly as a left midfielder, currently manager of Levante UD.
+Javier Calleja Revilla (born 12 May 1978) is a Spanish former professional footballer who played mainly as a left midfielder.
+He is currently manager of Saudi Pro League club Al-Riyadh.

 He amassed La Liga totals of 192 matches and nine goals over one decade, mainly with Villarreal (six seasons) and Osasuna (three).
-He also represented Málaga in the competition, in a professional career which lasted 16 years.
+He also represented Málaga in the competition, in a senior career that lasted 16 years.

 Calleja later managed Villarreal, his first stint being in 2017.

 Playing career

 After growing unsuccessfully through the ranks of Real Madrid and making his professional debut with lowly UD Almería, Alcalá de Henares-born Calleja signed with Villarreal CF, but spent some months with its farm team CD Onda.
-He made his first-team debut in the second division, playing nine games in the 1999–2000 campaign as the side returned to La Liga and contributing one goal, in the 3–1 away loss against CA Osasuna.
+He made his first-team debut in the Segunda División, playing nine games in the 1999–2000 campaign as the side returned to La Liga and contributing one goal, in the 3–1 away loss against CA Osasuna.

-Calleja was a very important member for the Yellow Submarine in his first three seasons in that tier, scoring four goals in 35 matches in 2001–02.
+Calleja was a very important member of the Yellow Submarine in his first three seasons in that tier, scoring four goals in 35 matches in 2001–02.
 On 5 April 2003, he netted a penalty kick as a late substitute in a 2–0 home win over FC Barcelona, dedicating the goal to his mother who had died hours before.
 However, the emergence of Santi Cazorla and two consecutive serious knee injuries limited him to just 25 appearances over the following three campaigns.

 Ahead of 2006–07, Calleja left Villarreal and joined Málaga CF. He was an instant first choice in Andalusia, making 38 appearances in his second season as the club returned to the top flight after a two-year hiatus.

 After a serious injury to teammate Adriano Rossato, Calleja spent much of the following campaign playing as left-back.
 On 12 June 2009, after his contract with Málaga expired, he moved to Osasuna in a 2+1 years deal.